meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 rake db:setup (creates db, runs schema and seed)

-rails generate migration (generates migration, can be run with Add<Anything> to <Table name> to have data organized in table, can also specify defaults, limit, first, after, email, null, unique...)
+rails g migration (generates migration, can be run with Add<Anything> to <Table name> to have data organized in table, can also specify defaults, limit, first, after, email, null, unique...  can also be run with Remove<anything>from<tablename>)

 all commands can be run with -h for more information